 “That Bun Cha is not the best” she said.

 Why then did Bourdain bring him there I thought to myself.
 I guess the answer is locals know best.
 “The best one is at 74 Hang Quat, inside a narrow street, eat on low stools”, she continued.

 OK, why not check it out.

-It’s tucked inside a non-descript narrow street with a small red signboard hanging above the entrance.
+It’s tucked inside a nondescript narrow street with a small red signboard hanging above the entrance.
 As forewarned by Hannah, seating is on low stools.
 Here, Bun Cha is cooked on grilled stoves on the floor lining the dark dingy alley lit by fluorescent tubes in the day.
-The atmosphere just didn’t get our stomach juices flowing.
+The atmosphere just didn’t get my stomach juices flowing.
 Maybe next time when I’ve build up more courage.